-Use the web management interface to define system parameters, manage and control the Wireless 11g Router and its ports, or monitor network conditions.
+Use the web management interface to define system parameters, manage and control the Wireless Barricade and its ports, or monitor network conditions.
 The following table outlines the selections available from this program.

-Menu Description System Sets the local time zone, the password for administrator access, the Internet security of ZoneAlarm Pro (optional), system log server, and the IP address of a PC that will be allowed to manage the Wireless 11g Router remotely.
-Sets enhanced security policy for the network using Zone Labs, Inc "ZoneAlarm Pro."
-WAN Specifies the Internet connection type: (1) Dynamic IP host configuration and the physical MAC address of each media interface, (2) PPPoE configuration, (3) PPTP, (4) Static IP and ISP gateway address, or (5) BigPond (Internet service available in Australia).
-Specifies DNS servers to use for domain name resolution.
-LAN Sets the TCP/IP configuration of the Wireless 11g Router's LAN interface and all DHCP clients.
-Wireless Configures the radio frequency, SSID, WPA/WEP encryption, and 802.1x for wireless communications.
+Menu Description System Sets the local time zone, the password for administrator access, the Internet security of ZoneAlarm Pro (optional), system log server, and the IP address of a PC that will be allowed to manage the Wireless Barricade remotely.
+Sets enhanced security policy for the network using Zone Labs, Inc. WAN Specifies the Internet connection type: Dynamic IP host configuration and the physical MAC address of each media interface PPPoE configuration PPTP configruation Static IP and ISP gateway address BigPond (Internet service available in Australia) Specifies DNS servers to use for domain name resolution.
+LAN Sets the TCP/IP configuration of the Wireless Barricade's LAN interface and all DHCP clients.

+Menu Description Wireless Configures the radio frequency, SSID, encryption and 802.1x security, and WDS for wireless communications.
 NAT Shares a single ISP account with multiple users, sets up virtual servers.
 Firewall Configures a variety of security and specialized functions, including: Access Control, Hacker Prevention, and DMZ.
 DDNS Dynamic DNS provides users on the Internet with a method to tie their domain name to a computer or server.
 UPnP With Universal Plug and Play, a device can automatically join a network, obtain an IP address, communicate its capabilities, and learn about the presence and capabilities of other devices.
 Devices can then directly communicate with each other.
 This further enables peer-to-peer networking.
 Tools Contains options to back up and restore the current configuration, restore all configuration settings to the factory defaults, update system firmware, or reset the system.

-Menu Description Status Provides WAN connection type and status, firmware and hardware version numbers, system IP settings, as well as DHCP, NAT, and Firewall information.
+Status Provides WAN connection type and status, firmware and hardware version numbers, system IP settings, as well as DHCP, NAT, and Firewall information.
 Displays the number of attached clients, the firmware versions, the physical MAC address for each media interface, and the hardware version and serial number.
 Shows the security and DHCP client log.